gaetanoCultrera/FE-homework-Angular/FE-Homework/README.md

 First run `npm i` for a dependencies,then Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+## Description Project
+Project with Angular 15.0.4 and Bootstrap 5, login management through a Bearer token saved in local storage.

+## Missing Requirements

+loading component for transition management, wishlist and non-optimized graphics,Angular properties are used for data flow towards components for managing the loading process.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.